Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE-ML/Design_Tutorials/03-AIE-ML-lenet_tutorial/README.md

 runtime<ratio>(core01) = 0.6;
 ```
 #### Add Connectivity Information
-This is done by using the templated connect<> object.
+Use the templated connect<> object to add connectivity information.
 The connection can be buffer<> or stream.
-If a window connection is used, then buffer parameters must be specified.
+If using a window connection, you must specify buffer parameters.
 In this description, ports are referred to by indices.
 An example of the connection between the input port of the graph and input of an AI Engine-ML kernel is as follows:

 ```